 Men were far more likely than women to act on these relationships in the real world, and there was a surprisingly high level of emotional involvement.
-One of the questions that came up was whether or not couples therapists need particular new expertise with technology-driven infidelities.
+One of the questions that came up was whether or not couples therapists need particular new expertise with technology-driven online infidelity.

 Maheu and Subotnik (2001) proposed that recovery from Internet Infidelity was a 4-step process.

-There is a unique feature of Internet Infidelity that requires specific mention.
-Unlike real-world affairs, Internet Infidelity is often documented in transcripts.
+There is a unique feature of online infidelity that requires specific mention.
+Unlike real-world affairs, Internet infidelity is often documented in transcripts.
 This remains a controversial area for couples therapists.

 The best stance is for the partner who was engaged with Internet Infidelity to assume a posture of openness and transparency.